Vitamin D deficiency in Australia

-Vitamin D deficiency has become a worldwide health epidemic with clinical rates on the rise.
-In the years of 2011–12, it was estimated that around 4 million adults were considered deficient in Vitamin D throughout Australia.
-The Australian Bureau of Statistics (ABS) found 23%, or one in four Australian adults suffer from some form of Vitamin D deficiency.
-Outlined throughout the article are the causes of increase through subgroups populations, influencing factors and strategies in place to control deficiency rates throughout Australia.
+Vitamin D deficiency in Australia has been estimated as afflicting nearly one-quarter of all adults.

 Background

 Importance of vitamin D

 Vitamin D plays an important role in which it supports calcium absorption in the body, sustaining good bone health as well as muscle function.
 When calcium in the body becomes under provided for normal bodily functions, calcitriol, an active form of Vitamin D, pairs with parathyroid hormone.
 Together they act to assemble cells in order to increase the calcium stores taken from bone.

-The popular term Sunshine vitamin, as it is often called, is one of the one main sources of achieving sufficient Vitamin D through sunlight on the skin known as D3.
-The second form is commonly known as D2, which is found in foods such as fatty fish and fortified products like margarine and fortified milk.

 Additionally, if you consume vitamin D through your diet, or make vitamin D in your skin from UVB exposure, it is processed through two organs before it becomes activated.
 Vitamin D is first processed in the liver, before heading to the kidneys where it becomes activated to the form 1-25 dihydroxy vitamin D or alternatively named chemical calcitriol.

 Vitamin D deficiency

 Vitamin D deficiency historically used to be identified through counting cases of rickets.
 The old theory was that if someone had enough vitamin D to prevent rickets and osteomalacia, two skeletal disorders, they were considered safe from a deficiency.
 Nowadays through technological advancements Vitamin D deficiencies are now identified and thus calculated through the measurement of the serum 25-OH.
 According to the Australian Bureau of Statistics National Health Measures Survey (NHMS), the recommend Vitamin D levels to determine deficiency are categorised as follows: